 - Use a priced round, meaning they have a definite price in mind for the value of the company, even if it’s best estimate.

-- Make decision about mostly investing other people’s money, mixed in with some of their own, sometimes.
-(There are also corporate VCs and family office investing arms called VC that have variations on this theme.)
+- Make decisions about mostly investing other people’s money, mixed in with some of their own.
+(There are also corporate VCs and family office investing arms called VC that have variations on this theme.
+Some angels call themselves VCs too.
+Real VCs have LPs and a strict fund by fund timeline.)
 When a VC firm commits capital, they are reporting on the success (or failure) of that decision on a quarterly basis for years to come.

 What have you noticed about the differences between angel investing and VC?